awesome-selfhosted/awesome-selfhosted/README.md

 Utilities for managing game servers.

 - [ARRCON](https://github.com/radj307/ARRCON) - Terminal-based RCON client compatible with any game servers using the Source RCON Protocol. `GPL-3.0` `C++`
+- [EasyWI](https://easy-wi.com) - Easy-Wi is a Web-interface that allows you to manage server daemons like gameservers.
+In addition it provides you with a CMS which includes a fully automated game- and voiceserver lending service. ([Source Code](https://github.com/easy-wi/developer/)) `GPL-3.0` `PHP/Bash`
 - [Lancache](https://lancache.net) `⚠` - LAN Party game caching made easy. ([Source Code](https://github.com/lancachenet/monolithic)) `MIT` `Docker/Shell`
 - [LinuxGSM](https://linuxgsm.com/) - CLI tool for deployment and management of dedicated game servers on Linux: more than 120 games are supported. ([Source Code](https://github.com/GameServerManagers/LinuxGSM)) `MIT` `Shell`
 - [Pterodactyl](https://pterodactyl.io/) - Management panel for game servers, with an intuitive UI for end users. ([Source Code](https://github.com/pterodactyl/panel)) `MIT` `PHP`